How to choose the most suitable GPS navigation unit and associated products for your dual-sport adventures.

 - Installation: Some GPS units come standard with mounting brackets and points.
 RAM mounts and Touratech as example supply very cool mounts some lockable.

-- Mapping: Most GPS units comes standard loaded with maps.
+- Mapping: Most GPS units come standard loaded with maps.
 It is also not a problem if you only ride in your own country.
 Other country map sets can cost a lot more.

 Then there’s also Tracks4Africa and OpenSource maps.
 Have a look at the Maps software like Garmin Basecamp for being user-friendly to make tracks and routes.
 Tips for devices to create tracks and routing.